ftp-sync/ftp-sync.github.io/src/_pages/doc/get-started.md

 **CONFIG_FILE** is a config file located in `/opt/ftpgrab/conf`.<br />
 ex. `$ /etc/init.d/ftpgrab seedbox.conf`

-## Automatic sync with cron
+## Automatic grab with cron

-You can automatically synchronize FTP files by calling the script in a [crontab](http://en.wikipedia.org/wiki/Crontab).<br />
+You can automatically grab FTP files by calling the script in a [crontab](http://en.wikipedia.org/wiki/Crontab).<br />
 For example :

 ```
 0 4 * * * cd /etc/init.d/ && ./ftpgrab seedbox.conf >/dev/null 2>&1
 ```

-This will synchronize your FTP files using the config file `seedbox.conf` every day at 4 am.
+This will grab your FTP files using the config file `seedbox.conf` every day at 4 am.

 # Upgrade